9 Benefits Of Traveling That Will Help Your Career

 2. It displays versatility and adaptability

-If there’s one thing that helps develop your versatility and adaptability, it’s travel.
+If there’s one thing that helps develop your versatility and adaptability, it’s travelling.

 You’re going to be pushed out of your comfort zone.
 A lot.